triggadot/xan-backupbeforefeatuers-42-2f6dec69/docs/PROJECT_KNOWLEDGE_BASE.md

 - Use views for complex joined queries
 - Implement database functions for common operations

+## Glide Sync Architecture Standardization (2023-06-18)

+The Glide Sync functionality has been standardized to follow our sync architecture document (SYNC_ARCHITECTURE.md):

+1. **Removed Legacy Product-Specific Sync**:
+   - Deleted `ProductSync.tsx` page as it was redundant with the centralized sync system
+   - Removed product-specific components (`ProductSyncPanel.tsx`, `SyncDetailsPanel.tsx`)
+   - Updated routing in App.tsx to remove the dedicated product sync route

+2. **Centralized Sync Architecture**:
+   - All sync operations now follow the standard sync architecture
+   - Generic components handle all entity types, not just products
+   - Improved consistency across the entire sync system

+3. **Updated Documentation**:
+   - Updated component README.md to reflect the changes
+   - Removed references to product-specific components
+   - Ensured documentation matches the current architecture

+This change ensures that all entity syncing follows the same pattern and leverages our robust sync architecture, making the system more maintainable and consistent.

 ---

 This document is a living reference and should be updated as the project evolves and new patterns emerge.